opensourcesys/speechLogger/readme.md

 If, for example, you wanted your utterance separator to be two dollar signs (`$$`), you would set the combobox to "custom", and enter "`$$`" (without the quotes), in the custom separator field.
 If you wanted it to be a newline followed by a tab, you could enter "`\n\t`".

-### Starting and stopping logging
+### Controls:

-This add-on has two gestures set by default.
+This add-on has two keyboard shortcuts set by default, and one that is unassigned.

-You can change them in the NVDA Input Gestures Tools category.
+The default gestures, which you can change in the NVDA Input Gestures "`Speech Logger`" category, are:
-Look for "Toggles logging of local speech" and "Toggles logging of remote speech".

 * NVDA+Alt+L: start/stop logging of local speech.
 * NVDA+Shift+Alt+L: start/stop logging of remote speech.
+These are listed as "Toggles logging of local speech" and "Toggles logging of remote speech", respectively.

+Additionally, it has one unassigned gesture for opening its configuration panel, which you may assign from the `Speech Logger` category in NVDA's Input Gestures.

 ### A note on remote speech logging